-Cook This, Not That! compares its Margarita Chicken recipe to TGI Friday’s Sizzling Chicken & Cheese which racks up 1200 calories a serving and costs $11.49.
+Cook This, Not That! compares its copycat Margarita Chicken recipe to TGI Friday’s Sizzling Chicken & Cheese which racks up 1200 calories a serving and costs $11.49.
+YIKES.

-There seems to be more than one Cook This, Not That! edition.
+FYI there seems to be more than one Cook This, Not That! edition.
 Mine has burgers on the front cover and it came from Sam's Club for about $12 in early December.
-It can also be purchased at Amazon and there's more information about the books (with lots of 'yelling', put in your Internet ear plugs) at Men's Health where one of the authors is editor.
+It can also be purchased at Amazon and there's more information about the books (with lots of "yelling", you might want to put in your Internet ear plugs!) at Men's Health where one of the authors is editor.

 More Easy Chicken Recipes